juvelas/juvelas.github.io/_pages/publications.md

 * Vásquez-Restrepo, J.D & __Velasco, J.A__ Little great travelers: assessing the present and future colonization suitability areas of the Indo-Pacific Gecko Hemidactylus garnotii (Squamata: Gekkonidae).
 Submitted to Biological Conservation.

-* García-Rodríguez, A., Arias, E., Parra-Olear, G., __Velasco, J.A__.
-Unraveling the links between environmental heterogeneity, climatic instability and lineage diversification in the bridge of the Americas.
-Submitted to Evolution.

-* García-Rodríguez, A., Villalobos, F, __Velasco, J.A__ & Costa, GC.
-Causes and consequences of the latitudinal variation in amphibian speciation rates.
-Submitted to Journal of Biogeography.